jbikker/tinybvh/README.md

 * OpenCL support for MacOS, by [wuyakuma](https://github.com/wuyakuma)
 * Support for WASM / EMSCRIPTEN, g++, clang, Visual Studio
 * Optional user-defined memory allocation, by [Thierry Cantenot](https://github.com/tcantenot)
-* Vertex array can now have a custom stride, by [David Peicho](https://github.com/DavidPeicho)
+* Vertex array with a custom stride, by [David Peicho](https://github.com/DavidPeicho)
-* Vertex array can now be indexed
+* Vertex array with indexing
-* Custom primitives can be intersected via callbacks, also in double-precision BVHs
-* Clear data ownership and intuitive management via the new and simplified API, with lots of help from David Peicho
-* You can now also BYOVT ('bring your own vector types'), thanks [Tijmen Verhoef](https://github.com/nemjit001)
+* 'Bring Your Own Vector Types (BYOVT), thanks [Tijmen Verhoef](https://github.com/nemjit001)
 * 'SpeedTest' tool that times and validates all (well, most) traversal kernels
 * A [manual](https://jacco.ompf2.com/2025/01/24/tinybvh-manual-basic-use) is now available.

-The current version of the library is rapidly gaining functionality.
-Please expect changes to the interface.
+The current version of the library is stable.
+Changes may happen but should be limited.

 Plans, ordered by priority:

 * Speed improvements:
   * Faster optimizer for AVX-capable CPUs
-  * Improve speed of SBVH builder
-* Features & outstanding issues:
-  * 'Watertight' triangle intersection option
-  * Use PARANOID flag to check NaNs and more
 * Demo of tinybvh on GPU using other apis:
-  * Ray tracing in pure OpenGL
   * Ray tracing in pure DirectX
   * SDL3 sample application
 * Bridge to rt hw / layouts: